Cannes: Pakistan wins big with debut feature 'Joyland'

 View this post on Instagram

-In a one of its kind glorious moment, Pakistan’s debut feature at the film festival, ‘Joyland’ – a transgender love story – triumphed over 13 other nominees to pick up the ‘Jury Prize’ in the category.
+In a one of its kind glorious moment, Pakistan’s debut feature at the film festival, ‘Joyland’ triumphed over 13 other nominees to pick up the ‘Jury Prize’ in the category.

-Moreover, ‘Joyland’ won the special ‘Queer Palm’ award as well at the event.

 Saim Sadiq’s Joyland wins the Jury Prize in the Un Certain Regard category at Cannes!